1p4pk/bahir-flink/flink-connector-influxdb2/README.md

 </dependency>
 ```

 Note that the streaming connectors are not part of the binary distribution of Flink.
-You need to link them into your job jar for cluster execution.
+You need to shade them into your job jar for cluster execution.
 See how to link with them for cluster execution [here](https://ci.apache.org/projects/flink/flink-docs-release-1.12/dev/project-configuration.html#adding-connector-and-library-dependencies).

 ## Compatibility